ray-project/ray/doc/source/ray-core/actors.rst

 Ray offers no mechanism for interruption.

 **Running Async Actor Tasks**:
-For tasks classified as `async actors <_async-actors>`, Ray seeks to cancel the associated coroutine.
+For tasks classified as `async actors <_async-actors>`, Ray seeks to cancel the associated `asyncio.Task`.
 This cancellation approach aligns with the standards presented in `asyncio task cancellation <https://docs.python.org/3/library/asyncio-task.html#task-cancellation>`__.
+Note that `asyncio.Task` won't be interrupted in the middle of execution if you don't `await` within the async function.

 **Cancelation Guarantee**:
 Ray attempts to cancel tasks on a *best-effort* basis, meaning cancellation isn't always guaranteed.